PharmGKB/PharmCAT/docs/using/Multi-Sample-Analysis.md

 |SAMPLE_3 |Reference/Reference|No CPIC variants found|\*1/\*1 |\*1/\*1  |G/G       |\*1/\*1 |<...truncated for visual clarity...>|

-Below is Python3 code for converting the JSON files from PharmCAT Named Allele Matcher and Phenotyper into Pandas DataFrames, which can be exported to CSV or processed further in python.
+Below is Python3 code for converting the report JSON files into Pandas DataFrames, which can be exported to CSV or processed further in python.
 Because of the long runtime of this process, we recommend saving the calls to CSV and loading the data from CSV when needed, instead of regenerating the DataFrames many times.

 ```python
 # Need to give a list of sample IDs